 Provincetown Harbor, believed to be one of the safest locations on the coast, could not hold back the ferocity of the storm.
 The storm destroyed at least ten large ships and many schooners, along with a multitude of local wharves and buildings all around Provincetown Harbor.

-The gale was now at its worst intensity as the surfmen tried to maneuver the boat into the surf.
+The gale was now at its worst intensity as the tired and frozen surfmen tried to maneuver the boat into the surf.
 Each time they would try to launch the boat, the strength of the winds would force the craft towards the shore.
-Determined to try to save anyone from either schooner, they relentlessly pushed the boat another mile along the shore to try to gain a better angle against the gale force winds.
+Determined to try to save anyone from either schooner, they relentlessly pushed the boat another mile along the shore to try to gain a better angle against the relenting winds.
 Hours went by as they continued their daunting task of pushing the extremely heavy craft along the surf.
-At 4 o’clock in the afternoon, many hours after the wrecks were initially sighted, they made another attempt to force the boat into the raging waves, even with the help of four fishermen they had enlisted along the way, and still the gale force winds kept blowing against the frustrated crew towards the shore.
+At 4 o’clock in the afternoon, hours after the wrecks were initially sighted, they made another attempt to force the boat into the raging waves, even with the help of four fishermen whom they had enlisted along the way, and still the gale force winds kept blowing against the frustrated crew towards the shore.
 Again the crew tried to move the boat along the shore for a better position, and again they tried to launch the craft against the winds.
-This time, with all their might, they started slowly to make way towards the closest of the schooners, the Jorden L. Mott.
-There they found 5 members, frozen, but four still alive clinging to the rigging.
-The fifth member, the captain’s father, had frozen to death.
+This time, with all their might, they started slowly to make their way towards the closest of the schooners, the Jorden L. Mott.
+There they found 5 crew members, frozen, but four still alive clinging to the rigging.
+The fifth member, the captain’s father, had already frozen to death.

 It was now nightfall, and any efforts to attempt a rescue of the other schooner wreck, the Lester A Lewis, would have been fatal for the rescuers as the storm continued in its intensity.
 It was believed that all aboard had already perished.
 The survivors and their rescuers were placed in dry clothing and provided spirits and food for the night.
 Captain Dyer of the Mott was unable to walk on his own until the following night.
 The rescued crew stayed at the station for three days until they had recovered enough to travel back to their homes, with their expenses paid for.